ISKCON Temple, Chennai: History

 Prabhupada visited Madras in February 1972 and delivered lectures.
 In 1975, a centre was opened at 50 Aspiran Gardens, 2nd Street, Kilpauk, which was later shifted to Kilpauk Garden Road.
 In 1988, the centre moved to T. Nagar, where the congregation of Chennai ISKCON increased greatly.
 During a morning walk on 18 December 1975, Prabhupada remarked: "Now our European and American boys are preaching in South India and big, big acaryas have received them."

 In January 1976, Prabhupada visited Madras again and lectured in AVM Rajeswari Kalyana Mandapam, Dr. Radhakrishnan Salai and in the house of the then Chief Justice Veeraswamy.
 Inspired by the positive response to Krishna consciousness in Madras, Prabhupada wrote a letter to his disciples in Madras:

 However, the effort to fulfill the desire of Prabhupada to build a "gorgeous temple" in Chennai did not prove fruitful until 2000 when devotees serving under the leadership of Bhanu Swami located 6.5 acres of land in Injambakkam and acquired immediately for construction of the temple.
 The temple was built solely on donations received from people in Chennai.
 The construction of the first phase of the project began on 17 March 2002.
 The temple has been built with the support of about 8,000 life patrons and contributions from devotees.
 Built on 45,000 sq ft of land, the temple cost ₹ 100 million.

-The prana pratishtha (deity installation) ceremony, when the idols of Lord Krishna and Radha and their sakhis—Lalitha and Vishaka—were installed in one of the three teak-wood altars in the main hall, and Kumbhabhishekam were performed on 26 April 2012.
+The prana pratishtha (deity installation) ceremony, when the deities of Lord Krishna and Radha and their sakhis—Lalitha and Vishaka—were installed in one of the three teak-wood altars in the main hall, and Kumbhabhishekam were performed on 26 April 2012.
 After the Kumbhabishekam and Maha mangala arati—the first decorated darshan of the deities—flowers were showered from a helicopter over the gopurams built in the Kalinga style with a Sudarshana Chakra on the top of the tallest tower.
-The idols in the temple on Burkit Road, T. Nagar unit have also been shifted to this temple.
+The deities in the temple on Burkit Road, T. Nagar unit have also been shifted to this temple.

 At the time of inauguration, the temple was still under construction with a 90-ft-long construction, which was to function as the kitchen and annadhan hall, nearing completion.